Dr. Phibes Rises Again: Production

 Producer Heyward brought in Robert Blees to co-write the film.
-He felt Blees' sense of humor would serve a Phibes script well.
-According to Heyward, Blees and co-writer Robert Fuest, who also directed the movie, had frequent disagreements about the script, forcing Heyward to mediate.
+He felt Blees' sense of humour would serve a Phibes script well.
+According to Heyward, Blees and co-writer Robert Fuest, who also directed the film, had frequent disagreements about the script, forcing Heyward to mediate.
 Heyward said of the two writers' conflicts: "They were two men with great senses of integrity, but one protecting director's viewpoint and the other protecting writer's viewpoint."

 American International Pictures (AIP) was grooming Robert Quarry as Vincent Price's replacement.
 It was rumoured that the two actors did not get on well, but Heyward said he did not notice any rift between them on the set.
 Quarry subsequently said that the studio had told him privately that he would replace Price when Price's contract ran out.
-According to Quarry, AIP had become disenchanted with Price, whose salary continued to rise despite his films' disappointing box office performance.
+According to Quarry, AIP had become disenchanted with Price, whose salary continued to rise despite his films' diminishing box office performance.
 In addition, Price was not particularly interested in working with the studio.
 AIP's plans were revealed to Price at a publicity event in England, when a publicist asked him how he felt about being replaced by Quarry.
 Quarry went on to say that while there was tension between him and Price on the set, it did not affect the production of the film.
 On the contrary, Quarry characterized the experience as "extremely pleasant.
 Our sense of humor was the one bond that made working with him a pleasure."

-Director Robert Fuest, production designer Brian Eatwell (creator of the film's noted art deco settings), and composer John Gale all remained from The Abominable Dr. Phibes team.
+Director Robert Fuest, production designer Brian Eatwell (creator of the film's noted Art Deco settings), and composer John Gale all remained from The Abominable Dr. Phibes team.
 Price, Peter Jeffrey, and John Cater reprised their roles from The Abominable Dr. Phibes.
 Hugh Griffith and Terry-Thomas also appeared in both films, but played different characters.
-Caroline Munro appeared in both movies as Victoria, Phibes' late wife, but in both films her role was limited to lying silently in a glass coffin.
+Caroline Munro appeared in both films as Victoria, Phibes' late wife, but in both films her role was limited to lying silently in a glass coffin.
 It was originally planned for Phibes to have a new assistant in the sequel, but the studio insisted that Vulnavia be retained, despite the fact that the character dies in the first Phibes film, and despite the unavailability of original Vulnavia actress Virginia North, who was pregnant at the time.
 Valli Kemp was cast as a replacement.

 Although the film's budget was slightly higher than that of The Abominable Dr. Phibes, several elements of the original script had to be cut for budgetary reasons; for example, the pyramid was originally planned to have several levels of traps and be overrun with boiling oil at the end.
 The desert scenes were shot in Ibiza, Spain.